Grisélidis Réal

 Grisélidis Réal (11 August 1929 – 31 May 2005) was a writer and sex worker from Geneva, Switzerland.

 Life and sex work

 She was born in Lausanne, in a family of teachers and spent her childhood in Alexandria, and then in Athens, where her father was working.
 Back in Switzerland, she studied art in Zürich.
 She started working as a sex worker at the beginning of the sixties.
 She lived in Germany, with her children (she had four) and her lover.

 Réal retired from sex work in 1995, at the age of 66.
 She died of cancer in Geneva in 2005.
-On 9 March 2009 her grave was transferred to the Cemetery of the Kings, the prestigious Geneva cemetery where Ernest Ansermet, John Calvin, Jorge Luis Borges, Alberto Ginastera, Frank Martin, Jean Piaget and Alice Rivaz are buried.
+On 9 March 2009 her grave was transferred to the Cimetière des Rois in the Plainpalais district, the prestigious Geneva cemetery where Ernest Ansermet, John Calvin, Jorge Luis Borges, Alberto Ginastera, Frank Martin, Jean Piaget and Alice Rivaz are buried.

 Activism related to prostitution

 In her first book, Le noir est une couleur (Black is a color – Balland, 1974, ISBN 2-7158-0005-3), she told her story in a blunt and honest way, with a dark lyrical tone she got from her own experience.

 During the seventies, Réal became an activist for sex workers, in particular, in 1973, with the occupation of the Church of Saint-Bernard de la Chapelle, in Paris.
 Réal rejected the argument of the alienation by the pimps, and stated that prostitution could be a choice, a free-will decision.
 The revolutionary whore was born.
 She helped in the creation of a support association (Aspasie) for prostitutes.
 In her tiny home in Geneva, she created an international documentation center about prostitution.

 In 1992, she published La Passe imaginaire (L'Aire/Manya, ISBN 2-87896-037-8), a compilation of letters sent to her friend Jean-Luc Hennig.

 In parallel to her political fight, Réal developed a positive vision of what she called in January 2005, "an Art, a Humanism and a Science".